hallowelt/docker-bluespice-free/README.md

     options:

+    -h, --help            show this help message and exit -r, --restart         restarts the wiki container
+    -R, --hard_restart    removes the container, deletes the local image, rebuilds image and then start the container again.
-    -h, --help            show this help message and exit -s, --start           starts the bluespice wiki container -d, --clean_dangling  cleans the docker of all the dangling images -b, --build           builds the bluespice wiki container
+    -z, --stop            stops the running wiki container -s, --start           starts the bluespice wiki container -d, --clean_dangling  cleans the docker of all the dangling images -b, --build           builds the bluespice wiki container